apiai.me Docs

 MCP https://apiai.me/api/mcp

-The server uses the Streamable HTTP transport.
+Authenticated endpoint.
+Uses the Streamable HTTP transport.
 Authenticate with your API key via the X-API-Key header.

 VS Code — .vscode/mcp.json